 Your dealer will reset the display after completing the required maintenance service.
-You will see "OIL LIFE 100 %" on the odometer/ trip meter display the next time you turn the ignition switch to the ON (II) position.
+You will see OIL LIFE 100% on the information display the next time you turn the ignition switch to the ON (II) position.

 If maintenance service is done by someone other than your dealer, reset the maintenance minder as follows: